Returning Choreographic Fellow | January 16 - 23, 2018 // May 29 - June 16, 2018 // Feb 27- March 13, 2019

 During her first MANCC residency in January 2018, Durning met with FSU’s Dr. Stanley Gontarski, Robert O. Lawton Distinguished Professor of English, whose research interests include European Modernism and performance theory, and who has published several books on the work of Samuel Beckett.
 Gontarski discussed Beckett’s oeuvre with Durning to further inform her embodied research on “the self” in both performance and society.
 She also discussed the theory of dark matter with astrophysicist Dr. Jeremiah Murphy.
-Durning further explored her ideas with School of Dance students in Dr. Jen Atkins’ graduate level MANCC Experience course and Dr. Hannah Schwadron’s Contemporary Perspectives in Dance class.
+Durning further explored her ideas with School of Dance students in Dr. Jen Atkins’ graduate level MANCC Experience course and Dr. Hannah Schwadron’s Contemporary Perspectives on Dance class.

-This multi-residency support is made possible through The Andrew W. Mellon Foundation, which allows artists to more thoroughly research their ideas in multiple phases.
-Durning will return to MANCC for a third residency in February/March 2019.
+This multi-residency support and support for the embedded writer is made possible through The Andrew W. Mellon Foundation, which allows artists to more thoroughly research their ideas in multiple phases.